-Our new seismic velocity model images the deep subsurface of the Ionia Abyssal Plain -in more detail than previous approaches.
+Our new seismic velocity model images the deep subsurface of the Ionian Abyssal Plain in more detail than previous approaches.
 In addition, gravimetric modelling validates these findings.
-We interpret the layer directly above the crystalline basement, earlier interpreted as layer 2a, as a unit of seismically fast sediments, possibly carbonates of Mesozoic age.
+We interpret the layer directly above the crystalline basement, interpreted earlier as layer 2A, as a unit of seismically fast sediments, possibly carbonates of Mesozoic age.
 This is in agreement with the warm environment during the formation of the Tethys Ocean.
-Our data and the model indicate that the Ionian Abyssal Plain is underlain by oceanic crust with seismic velocities increasing with depth from 5.1 km/s to 7.2 km/s.
-The thickness of the crust in the Ionian Abyssal Plain is 6-7 km but thickness to ~9 km in the south, in the vicinity of the Medina Seamounts, which marks the southern boundary of the Ionian oceanic crust.
-At the crust-mantle boundary crustal seismic velocities decrease from 7.2 km/s in the north to 6.8 km/s in the south.
-This change in the crustal structure supports the interpretation of the Malta Escarpment as a transform margin, reactivated normal faults in SW-NE direction in the Ionian microplate, and a passive margin in the vicinity of the Medina Seamounts.
+Our data and the model indicate that the Ionian Abyssal Plain is underlain by oceanic crust with seismic velocities increasing with depth from 5.1 to 7.2 km s-1.
+The thickness of the crust in the Ionian Abyssal Plain is 6-7 km but thickens to ~ 9 km in the south.
+At the crust-mantle boundary crustal seismic velocities decrease from 7.2 km s-1 in the north to 6.8 km s-1 in the south.
+This change in the crustal structure supports the interpretation of the Malta Escarpment as a transform margin, reactivated normal faults in the SW-NE direction in the Ionian microplate, and a passive margin in the vicinity of the Medina seamounts.

-We interpret the layer above the crystalline basement, earlier interpreted as layer 2a, as a unit of seismically fast sediments, possibly carbonates.
-This is in agreement with the warm environment during the formation of the Tethys Ocean.
 Based on the seismic and gravimetric results the crust is interpreted to be oceanic.
 We consider the Ionian Abyssal Plain to be a remnant of the Tethys lithosphere.
-This supports the hypothesis that the Adria was a rigid promontory of Africa until the beginning of the opening of the Tethys in the Early Mesozoic.
-During the opening of Tethys, the Adriatic microplate was separated from Africa.
-Between the end of spreading in the Early Mesozoic and the formation of the Calabrian Arc in the Miocene the connection between Adria and Africa might have been rigid.
-However, at least in Neogene times, the Tethyan lithosphere was less rigid allowing the Adria microplate to move relative to Africa again.
-This places the African plate margin much further south than previously thought, to the Hellenic subduction zone and the Calabrian subduction zone, and supports an Adria microplate that can move relative to Africa and Europe The oceanic lithosphere of the IAP and indications of active deformation of the Ionian erust contradict a 'rigid' connection to Africa as a thinned part of the African continental crust.
-The crust is oceanic, thus, we consider the IAP to be a remnant of the Tethys lithosphere formed during the Permian and Triassic Period as suggested by Speranza et al. [2012], which places the African margin much further south than previously thought.
-Previous and recent studies of the area are combined in Figure 8 to show the distribution of oceanic lithosphere.
+This supports the hypothesis that the Adria was a rigid promontory of Africa until the beginning of the opening of the Tethys in the early Mesozoic.
+During the opening of the Tethys, the Adriatic microplate was separated from Africa.
+Between the end of spreading in the early Mesozoic and the formation of the Calabrian Arc in the Miocene the connection between Adria and Africa might have been rigid.
+However, at least in Neogene times, the Tethyan lithosphere was less rigid, allowing the Adria microplate to move relative to Africa again.
+This places the African Plate margin much further south than previously thought, to the Hellenic subduction zone and the Calabrian subduction zone, and supports an Adria microplate that can move relative to Africa and Europe.